 Our treatments focus on restoring your ability to live a healthy, active lifestyle.
 This starts with identifying the sources of your pain.
 Treatment then starts with our initial focus on the pain generators in and around the hip and expands to include compensatory issues that develop in response to the pain.
 This includes looking for leg length differences, gait and balance disturbances as well as issues within the kinetic chain which starts in the foot and ends in the hip and pelvis.
 It’s interesting to see how foot, ankle and knee issues impact the hip and visa versa.

-Hip Pain Relief and Diagnosis
+Hip Pain Diagnosis

 Hip problems often develop from everyday wear and tear, overuse, or an injury.
 They can also be caused by the natural process of aging.
 Pain may arise from the hip joint itself or from any of the many surrounding muscles, ligaments or tendons.
 Hip pain that originates from the joint (arthritis of the hip) and gluteal tendons (gluteal tendonitis) usually worsens with activities or movement of your hip and leg.
 Pain that is worse at night is often associated with bursitis of the hip.